rabbitmq/rabbitmq-website/site/release-notes/README-3.0.1.txt

 management plugin
 -----------------
 bug fixes
-25300 fix JSON encoding error listing non-AMQP connections 25325 fix web UI links when filtering by virtual host 25326 [MSIE] fix policies listing page when more than 1 vhost exists 25304 [MSIE] fix "Add policy" and "Add upstream" buttons 25320 fix misleading error message when administrator has no permissions
+25348 fix web UI breakage for users with "management" tag 25300 fix JSON encoding error listing non-AMQP connections 25325 fix web UI links when filtering by virtual host 25346 fix parameter and policy names missing from definitions export 25326 [MSIE] fix policies listing page when more than 1 vhost exists 25304 [MSIE] fix "Add policy" and "Add upstream" buttons 25320 fix misleading error message when administrator has no permissions